Developers/Inventors/Integrators/OEMs … and just tinkerers

 "For Developers" folder and the detailed instructions in the

-“Programming Handbook”.
+“Programming Handbook” (all included in the download).
 The software has a “Preview Mode” that

-allows simulating and testing your files or applications.
+allows simulating and testing your files or applications without

 Non-Proprietary Control Language: